IKIM-Essen/ClusterDocs/docs/course/index.md

-# Eleven-class RCC learning path
+# Thirteen-class RCC learning path

 The classes are sequential for new users, but experienced users can take the readiness gates and skip material they already know.